opencast/opencast/docs/guides/developer/docs/develop/debugging.md

 For more information on remote debugging with Karaf you can visit [this site.](https://karaf.apache.org/manual/latest/#_debugging)

-It is **not recommended** enabling remote debugging on production systems!
+Enabling remote debugging on production systems is **not recommended**!

 ### Adding Dummy Capture Agent

-In the case that is needed, you can create a dummy capture agent with testing porpoises.
+In the case that is needed, you can create a dummy capture agent with testing purposes.
 To add a dummy CA, go to the API Docs page in Opencast and enter a new capture agent in:

     {opencast-url}/docs.html?path=/capture-admin#setAgentStateConfiguration-4